What You Get Is What You See

 "What You Get Is What You See" is a song by recording artist Tina Turner from her album Break Every Rule (1986).
 The 12" single included three versions of the song, the Extended Dance Mix, the Extended Rock Mix and a live version recorded in London in November 1986.
 A different live recording of the song was later used as the opening track on Turner's 1988 album Tina Live in Europe.
 She also included it in her 2009 live album Tina Live.
-It was recorded during Turner's hugely successful 50th Anniversary Tour.
+It was recorded during Turner's 50th Anniversary Tour.
 The track is from the March 21, 2009 live show at the GelreDome in Arnhem, Netherlands.

-The music video for the song was directed by Peter Care.
+The music video for the song was directed by Peter Care, and filmed on-location in Coachella Valley, California.

 Background

 The song was written by the Terry Britten and Graham Lyle team and was notably different from the three previous singles that they had written for Turner, "What's Love Got to Do with It", "We Don't Need Another Hero" and "Two People", as it was an up-tempo country-tinged rock track.
 The song was originally to feature a guitar solo by Eric Clapton, but Clapton's contribution was accidentally recorded an octave too low; Terry Britten ultimately played the guitar solo himself.
 Tina Turner said in an interview that "What You Get Is What You See" is her favorite song from the album.